 Why Use a Journal?

 It seems so old-fashioned and out of date.
-But there are some good reasons to use a journal.
+But there are some excellent reasons to use a journal.
 It’s the technology that captures a lot of useful data.
 It is available any time of day or night to give you feedback.
-Once you learn how to journal, you will find it an indispensable tool.
+Once you learn how to journal, you will find it an indispensable spiritual tool.

 5 Reasons to Journal